daos-stack/spdk/README.md

-# ompi
+# spdk
-RPM packaging of ompi
+RPM packaging of spdk